 TGah editor: Change the paragraph below as follows (#8022, 8392):

-The RID counter shall start at the end of the received S1G PPDU, except when the PPDU either contains a valid nonzero Duration field that updates the NAV as described in 9.3.2.4 (Setting and resetting the NAV) or it is intended to the S1G STA in which cases the RID shall be reset.
+The RID counter shall start at the end of the received S1G PPDU, except when the PPDU either contains a valid nonzero Duration field that updates the NAV, as described in 9.3.2.4 (Setting and resetting the NAV), or it is intended to the S1G STA.
+In both of these casesthe RID shall be reset.

 TGah editor: Change the paragraph below as follows (#8025, 8395):

 Figure 9-5a (Data/Ack with RID setting) indicates the RID for STAs that receive the PLCP Header of the Data frame whose MAC portion does not contain a valid Duration field that updates the NAV.
-The RID for STAs that receive the PLCP Header of the Ack frame but not that of the Data frame is omitted in the figure because it is 0 (i.e., no response is expected to the Ack frame in this example) while the RID is reset for the STA to which the Data was addressed.
+The RID for STAs that receive the PLCP Header of the Ack frame but not that of the Data frame is 0 (i.e., no response is expected to the Ack frame in this example).
+The RID is reset for the STA to which the Data was addressed.

 9.3.2.13 NAV distribution